Black people and temple and priesthood policies (LDS Church): Church service

-Under the priesthood ban, Black men and women could not hold any significant church callings, be leaders, or serve missions.
+Under the priesthood ban, black men and women could not hold any significant church callings, be leaders, or serve missions.
 The LDS Church relies heavily on its unpaid members to fulfill leadership positions and serve in church callings.
-For men, the priesthood is required for many leadership and church callings and is given to virtually every Latter-day Saint male as early as age 11.
+For men, the priesthood is required for many leadership and church callings and is given to virtually every male as early as age 11.
 For both men and women, a temple endowment is required or encouraged for other callings, such as missionary service.
-This limited the ability of Black members to serve in various callings.
-When the priesthood was given to Black people under Joseph Smith, they were also able to serve in a variety of callings.
+This limited the ability of black members to serve in various callings.
+When the priesthood was given to black people under Joseph Smith, they were also able to serve in a variety of callings.
 For example, Elijah Abel served a mission and was called to hold the priesthood office of seventy.
-When Brigham Young instituted the priesthood restriction, Black members were barred from many leadership and service positions, and, initially, from attending priesthood meetings.
-In 1952, McKay banned Black people from speaking at priesthood meetings and firesides.
+When Brigham Young instituted the priesthood restriction, black members were barred from many leadership and service positions, and, initially, from attending priesthood meetings.
+In 1952, McKay banned black people from speaking at priesthood meetings and firesides.

-Through the years, some exceptions were made to allow Black members to serve without the priesthood.
+Through the years, some exceptions were made to allow black members to serve without the priesthood.
 For example, Samuel Chamber was appointed to be an assistant deacon in 1873.
 He had the same duties as a deacon, but without being given the priesthood.
 In 1945, Abner and Martha Howell were called to serve a mission to establish segregated congregations in the southern states.
-Howell was given a letter signed by LeGrand Richards that allowed him to speak even though Black people were not permitted to attend services there.
+Howell was given a letter signed by LeGrand Richards that allowed him to speak even though black people were not permitted to attend services there.
 He was later given a card designating him as an "Honorary High Priest".